julien481516/MacFlacConverter/README.md

     ```

 3. **Build and run the project**:
-    - Select the target device (e.g., My Mac 🤠).
+    - Select the target device (e.g., probably Your Mac).
     - PLEASE Press `Cmd + R` to build and run the app (shortcuts, such a blast😎).

 ## Usage